 - Making sure each job site is safe and planning logistics meetings with managers

-- Knowing procurement procedures, risks, and evaluating the current logistics,
+- Knowing procurement procedures, and risks, and evaluating the current logistics,

 - Communicating with the right parties about current data, indicators, and safety